-Felix is an honorary clinical senior lecturer in the Department of Primary Care and Public Health and a public health doctor.
-His day job is as Deputy Director, Science and Strategic Information at Public Health England.
+Felix is a clinical senior lecturer in the Department of Primary Care and Public Health and a public health doctor.
+His other job is as Deputy Director, Science and Strategic Information at Public Health England.

 He was previously clinical adviser to the Chief Medical Officer at the Department of Health, where he worked on developing national quality and safety policy.
 He also worked for the World Health Organization’s Patient Safety Programme, where he managed their project on improving patient safety education in medical schools and technology for patient safety.